nsanth34/99plabs-f1tenth/README.md

         * `task_commander`
     * Every container includes a `ros_entrypoint.sh` file in the `/scripts` directory, which will do all of the sourcing and launch the relevant launch file(s).
         * If at any point you'd like to have the container start without automatically launching anything, you can replace the launch line with `sleep 99999999999999`.
-    * You can visualize everything hapenning with the car using [RViz](https://github.com/ros2/rviz)
+    * You can visualize everything happening with the car using [RViz](https://github.com/ros2/rviz)
         * In our case, we simply navigate to `http://{car's_ip_address}:8080/`.
         * Once there, open `Terminator` and type in `rviz2`.
 This will launch a basic RViz window, without any of our predefined views.
         * To add a predefined view, run `ctrl + o` and select `Ubuntu/Documents/nav2_single_view_updated.rviz`.